 Hannah Warren - Illustrator, South London.
 Likes to draw people outside having a nice time, animals doing their own thing, plants that are alive and not dead, far away places, near by places, made up places and bikes, lots of bikes.

-Illustration Ltd. - A leading international illustration and animation agency with offices in London, New York, Hamburg, Paris, Mumbai, Shanghai, Singapore and Sydney.
+Illustration - Illustration and animation agency with offices in London, New York, Hamburg, Paris, Mumbai, Shanghai, Singapore and Sydney.

 Joana Avillez - Drawings of sprightly, eccentric, and wildly fashionable humans.